 This guide is a practical tool to help families living with MS evaluate their housing needs and better understand the range of housing options that are available to them, from home modifications to rental assistance to assisted living.

 Self Help and Support Groups

 Our self-help and support groups are wonderful and supportive venues that give you the opportunity to meet others affected by MS and offer support and information about living with MS. To find the right group for you, check the listing of the groups in your area.
 If you cannot find a group in your area, please call the Mid South Chapter office to discuss further options or 800.344.4867.

-The Society's Scholarship Program helps highly qualified students who have been diagnosed with MS, or who have a parent with MS, achieve their dreams of going to college.
+The National MS Society established a scholarship program in 2003 to help highly qualified students who have been diagnosed with MS or who have a parent with MS achieve their dreams of going to college.
+Learn more.